 11-seeds have become the ultimate bracket busters.
-They’ve laid waste to brackets twice in the last 11 years by reaching the Final 4.
-11-seeds have actually reached the Round of 32 and the Sweet 16 about as often as 12-seeds, but they’re the only double-digit seed to make it to the Final 4.
+11-seed UCLA did it again last year.
+They’ve laid waste to brackets three times in the last 10 tournaments by reaching the Final Four.
+11-seeds have actually reached the Second Round and the Sweet 16 about as often as 12-seeds, but they’re the only double-digit seed (outside of 10-Syracuse in 2016) to make it to the Final 4.

 Feats of Strength

 - In 1989 all four 11-seeds advanced to the second round

 - Five 11-seeds have advanced to the Final 4:

 - 2021 – UCLA